Segovia vs Toledo: Choosing a Madrid Day Trip

 The bus is also another great way to reach Toledo.
 Buses take about 1-1.5 hours and are generally a bit less expensive than train tickets.
 The main bus station in Toledo is also about 15 minutes on foot to the city centre.

 Once in Toledo, your best bet is to get around on foot.
 It is worth noting, however, that Toledo is an incredibly hilly city – so be prepared to add some extra time when walking between sites!
-It may also make it a less favourable option to those with some mobility issues.
+It may also make it a less favourable option for those with some mobility issues.
+Make sure you wear comfortable, supportive shoes – I promise you will not regret it!

 Affordability